 The ICC says it will open an investigation into alleged war crimes in Ukraine

-The top prosecutor at the International Criminal Court says there is a "reasonable basis to believe" that war crimes and crimes against humanity have been committed in Ukraine, as he announced the Court would open a formal investigation "as rapidly as possible."
+The top prosecutor at the International Criminal Court says there is a "reasonable basis to believe" that war crimes and crimes against humanity have been committed in Ukraine, as he announced that the ICC will open a formal investigation "as rapidly as possible."

 The new investigation will build on preliminary research by the ICC examining the possibility of war crimes in Ukraine since late 2013.

 In November 2013, protests began to spread against pro-Russian leader Viktor Yanukovych, resulting in his ouster early the next year.
-In February 2014, state police and armed forces killed scores of protesters and injured hundreds in Kyiv.
+In February 2014, state police and armed forces killed scores of protesters and injured hundreds in Kyiv, the capital.

 Founded in 2002, the ICC has 16 other open investigations into war crimes worldwide, including numerous investigations in Africa, one in Venezuela and another examining the possibility of war crimes committed during Russia's invasion of Georgia in 2008.